 A few months back, we showed you how to put your docker apps behind Google OAuth 2 authentication.
 I liked Google OAuth 2.0 and I rarely had to login because I am usually logged into my google account on Chrome.

 I never really had any issues using Google OAuth but the thought of using my private authentication layer that is open-source fascinated me.
-Authelia is now a key component protecting my smart home setup and I am quite happy with it.
+Authelia is now a key component protecting my smart home setup and it also protects this Docker-based WordPress site.
+I am quite happy with it.

 So, in this Authelia guide, I will show you how to setup Authelia on Docker and how to put your services that are behind Traefik on Authelia authentication.